 The fourth ingredient is beef.
 Beef is another excellent protein source.
 As with other raw meats, beef contains a substantial amount of moisture and therefore the relative meat contribution of beef is dramatically reduced after cooking.

 The fifth ingredient is egg whites.
 Egg whites consist of shell-free egg whites, which are easy to digest and contain high quality protein.
 Egg protein is often given the highest biological value (BV).
 The BV metric measures the usability of the ingredient's protein.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Prairie Homestyle Cans Pork and Sweet Potato Stew are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Prairie Homestyle Pork & Sweet Potato Stew are not as important as the first five ingredients.